byungjincho/byungjincho.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Assistant Professor in the Department of Computer Science and Software Engineering at Korea University (Sejong), South Korea.
+Assistant Professor, Department of Computer Science and Software Engineering at Korea University (Sejong).

 Experiences
 ======